chhuang-one/sqxclib/README.md

 sqxc is a library to convert SQL (or JSON...etc) data to/from C language.
 This is developed using 'C' language.
 It also provides C++ wrapper.
-It currently completes basic functions, the program may still have bugs.

 ## Plans
 - support more SQL database.